2 Down the Wrong Path: Weight Stigma and Discrimination

 Explicit and Implicit Weight Bias is Documented For All Health Care Disciplines

-Providers commonly assume that patients with a higher weight are less compliant and less successful when following treatment plans because they are lazy, unmotivated, gluttinous, or even less intelligent than their counterparts with a lower weight.
-It is easy to imagine how this implict or sometimes explicit bias can impact treatment.
+Providers commonly assume that patients with a higher weight are less compliant and less successful when following treatment plans because they are considered lazy, unmotivated, gluttonous, or even less intelligent than their counterparts with a lower weight.
+It is easy to imagine how this implicit or sometimes explicit bias can impact treatment.

 If a provider makes these assumptions than the patient seems not to be worth the time quality treatment takes.
-Time and effort can be spend with more promising patients.
+Providers think that limited time and effort can be spend with more promising patients.

-Studies show that health care provider spend less time if the patient is obese and engange less in patient-centered communication, ignoring patient concerns and behaving condenscendingly.
-There are even study results indicating that unrelated symptoms tend to be contributed first to obesity, followed by a recommendation of weight loss as a treatment before other treatment options are explored.
+Studies show that health care provider spend less time if the patient is obese and engage less in patient-centered communication, ignoring patient concerns and behaving condescendingly.
+There are even study results indicating that unrelated symptoms tend to be contributed first to obesity, followed by a recommendation of weight loss before other treatment options are explored.

 Studies also show that providers spend less time educating patients.
 Obesity treatment is oversimplified and weight loss goals tend to be unrealistic.